 6. Learn why composting is cool

 Get everyone up to speed on what composting is all about on Learn About Composting Day, May 29.
 Discuss what can and cannot be composted, why, and how to recycle organic stuff.
 Set aside a place to compost at home while you research all the awesome things that can be made from composted and recycled goods.

-In honor of Pick Strawberries Day (May 20), visit a local farmers’ market or a farm near you and grab a several pints of this springtime favorite.
+In honor of Pick Strawberries Day (May 20), grab several pints of this springtime favorite.
 Invite your kids’ friends to come along for the ride, and then head home and have your own Iron Chef episode.
 Take pics on the trip and at home, and let the kids eat their strawberry-inspired creations.
 Yum!

-Spend lots of time with grandparents, great-grandparents, elderly aunts and uncles, and 65-years-and-older neighbors in May in honor of National Older Americans Month.
-If your gray-haired faves don’t live nearby, visit an assisted-living facility in your area—or sign up to volunteer.
-Let the kids take along their musical instruments, read aloud to older adults, put on a talent show, or help in some way the facility might need.
+Check in with grandparents, great-grandparents, elderly aunts and uncles, and 65-years-and-older neighbors in May in honor of National Older Americans Month.
+Let the kids sing some songs or read aloud to older adults on video, then share it.

 May is National Bike Month—a perfect time to grab a bike and tour the block or town.
 Enjoy the sun, fresh air, and warm breeze on your face as you spend time with the kids and get in some exercise, too!

 May is home to Nurses’ Week, National Police Week, and National Emergency Services Week—a great time to thank those who help strangers and friends every day.
-Encourage kids to say thanks to a nurse, police officer, or other first responder if they’ve lent a hand or just because.
-Make a family donation to a related cause.
+Encourage kids to write notes or draw pictures to say thanks to a nurse, police officer, or other first responder.
+If possible, make a family donation to a related cause.
 It’s a great way to teach kids to show appreciation for people who help others—they’re the real-life superheroes in the world.